arafatkatze/DataViz/notes.md

 then the client will show the steps.
 It is easier for understanding. better if the client can save the history and get the data step forward and backward. -> we can just add button for this.
 For server it just send back the data.
 The client can do the thing.
 No need to keep the long time connection?

+Or we can use reflection, reflector, wrap a data structure, and then we inject the code that is related to graph generation.
+Then the data is collected.
+And we are good to go.